 Physician Assistants provide expansive clinical diagnostic, therapeutic, and counseling services in primary and specialty care.
 Working in a number of health care facilities ranging from private practices to tertiary care hospitals, there is currently a tremendous demand for physician assistants.
-The Case Western Reserve University (CWRU) PA Program educates qualified individuals to be highly skilled licensed health care providers who practice team-based medicine in collaboration with physicians.
+Case Western Reserve University's PA Program educates qualified individuals to be highly skilled licensed health care providers who practice team-based medicine in collaboration with physicians.
 The general entry-level competencies of a graduate of the CWRU PA Program are to be able to:

 Medical Knowledge and Patient Care

 - Elicit and interpret a comprehensive, detailed and accurate history from a patient.

 - Perform the appropriate comprehensive or problem-oriented physical examination of a patient.

 - Perform diagnostic and/or therapeutic procedures associated with the management of medical and minor surgical conditions.

 - Assess the severity of common emergency problems and respond in a decisive and appropriate fashion.